MOQ & Costing for Plush OEM/ODM Projects

 Legitimate Ways to Reduce Costs

-Optimize Design Complexity
+Optimize Product Complexity

-- •Reduce fabric colors & panels
+- •Reduce unnecessary fabric colors or extra panels

-- •Standardize sizes across a collection
+- •Standardize sizes across a collection when possible

 Increase Effective Volume

-- •Align launch calendar with production slots
+- •Align launches with practical production slots

-- •Define compliance scope early (US/EU)
+- •Define US/EU compliance scope before material finalization

-Unrealistic Expectations
+Unrealistic Cost Expectations

-- • Expecting 100-unit pricing at 1,000-unit MOQ
+- • Expecting large-volume economics at very low MOQ

-Process Shortcuts
+Risky Shortcuts

 Latest MOQ & Costing Insights